 Petya Malware Exposes Vulnerabilities in Computer Software

-Recently, several organizations in both Europe and in the US, have been brought to their knees thanks to a new ransomware attack called “Petya.”
-This is a malicious software, which has made its way through several large firms including Mondelez, a food company, WPP, an advertiser, Maersk, a Danish logistics company, and DLA Piper, a legal firm.
-All of these companies have experienced computer and data lock ups, and asked to pay a ransom for access.
+Several organizations in both Europe and in the US have been brought to their knees thanks to a ransomware attack called “Petya.”
+This is malicious software that has made its way through several large firms including Mondelez, a food company, WPP, an advertiser, Maersk, a Danish logistics company, and DLA Piper, a legal firm.
+All of these companies have experienced computer and data lock ups and asked to pay a ransom for access.

 This attack is troubling because it is the second major ransomware attack in two months, which has affected companies all over the world.
 You might remember that in May, the National Health Service, NHS, in Britain, was infected by malware called WannaCry.
 This program affected the NHS and numerous other organization across the globe.
 WannaCry was first revealed to the public when leaked documents related to the NHS were released online by hackers known as Shadow Brokers in April.